We are so happy you applied to UCSB! Now that we have received your application, what happens next? Stay tuned for more updates and check back soon!

 Next Steps for Applicants

-We will release admission decisions on the Applicant Portal in mid-March for freshman applicants and in mid-April for transfer applicants.
+We will release admission decisions in mid-March for first-year applicants and in mid-April for transfer applicants.
 In the meantime, stay informed and learn more about what UCSB has to offer!

 - Keep up with important dates and deadlines.

-- Take a guided tour with a UCSB tour guide (virtual options available) or join a student panel on our Campus Visits page.
+- Take a guided tour with a UCSB tour guide (virtual options available) or join a student panel on our Events & Visits page.

 - Take a look at our publications and videos, read 10 reasons to choose UCSB, and browse our Frequently Asked Questions.